Pottawattamie County reports first death connected to COVID-19; Mills County reports second case, Cass County reports first

 Cass County Public Health declined to release the gender of the patient or if the person is hospitalized or self-isolating at home.

+“While this is Cass County’s first case, it may not be the last, and that’s why we encourage all residents to continue to make prevention a priority,” Cass County Public Health Director Beth Olsen said.

-There were at least 114 new cases in the state Monday, including 113 reported by the Iowa Department of Public Health, which announced numbers before Pottawattamie County's announcement.
+There were at least 114 new cases in the state Monday, including 113 reported by the Iowa Department of Public Health, which reported numbers before Pottawattamie County’s announcement.

 There are at least 1,711 positive cases of COVID-19 in the state, including Monday’s state numbers and the new Pottawattamie County case.
 During a livestreamed press conference before the Pottawattamie County announcement, Gov. Kim Reynolds said there were an additional two deaths connected to COVID-19.
 The state total is at least 44.